 Dennis Etzel Jr. lives with Carrie and the boys in Topeka, Kansas where he teaches English at Washburn University.
 He has an MFA from The University of Kansas, and an MA and Graduate Certificate in Women and Gender Studies from Kansas State University.
 He has two chapbooks, The Sum of Two Mothers (ELJ Publications 2013) and My Graphic Novel (Kattywompus Press 2015).
-My Secret Wars of 1984 (BlazeVOX 2015) was selected by The Kansas City Star as a Best Poetry Book of 2015.
+My Secret Wars of 1984 (BlazeVOX 2015) was selected by The Kansas City Star as a Best Poetry Book of 2015, and its sequel My Grunge of 1991 was recently published (BlazeVOX 2017).
 Fast-Food Sonnets (Coal City Review Press 2016) is a 2017 Kansas Notables Book selected by the State of Kansas Library.
 This Removed Utopia (Spartan Press 2017) was published as part of the Kaw Valley Poetry Series.
-My Grunge of 1991 is forthcoming (BlazeVOX 2017).
 His work has appeared in Denver Quarterly, Indiana Review, BlazeVOX, Fact-Simile, 1913: a journal of poetic forms, 3:AM, Tarpaulin Sky, DIAGRAM, and others.
 Etzel is the recipient of a 2017 Troy Scroggins Award and the 2017 Topeka ARTSConnect Arty Award in Literary Arts.
 He is a TALK Scholar for the Kansas Humanities Council and leads poetry workshops in various Kansas spaces.

 Community Work / Community Writing

 Featuring students of USD501 and released with a reading and poetry slam at the Freedom Festival, Downtown Topeka

 Just released!
 Ichabods Speak Out: Poems in the Age of Me, Too